kaionabuco/shoui520.github.io/docs/routine.md

 - Grammar.
 - Immersion.

-Here's an interesting challenge for you today: let's do reading practice.
+Here's an interesting challenge for you: let's do reading practice today.
 Look up **25** words in your Japanese subtitled anime reading practice.

 ## Day 14

 Congratulations on making it this far!

-I know it has been tough (especially Anki and reading!), but the beginner stage is always the hardest part of learning any language, and things will only get easier the longer you do it.
+I know it's been tough (especially Anki and reading!), but the beginner stage is always the hardest part of learning any language, and things will only get easier the longer you do it.
 With more time spent doing the right methods, you'll certainly improve.

-You may have your doubts on what this method is actually doing, so allow me to explain.
+You may have your doubts on what this method is actually doing, so allow me to explain:

 Your **Anki**, **grammar study** and **looking up words** is where you are increasing your *knowledge* of the language.
 Your **listening** and **reading** practice are where you are **applying** your *knowledge*, by getting exposure to how these parts of the language are used by natives.
 The **subtitle tutor method** aims to boost the **comprehensibility** of your **listening immersion** by giving you context of what is being said in the audio.
 Your **Japanese subtitle listening** helps you: associate kana with sounds, figure out what words are being said and ease you into reading.

-Your **raw (no subs) listening practice** is where you build a mental model of how the language actually sounds.
+Your **raw (no subtitles) listening practice** is where you build a mental model of how the language actually sounds.
 This is good for a number of reasons.
-The main reasons being getting a good accent, and also being able to hear the words that you know.
+The main reasons being getting a good accent, and being able to hear the words that you know.
 Listening isn't as clear as reading, it can be very fast and hard to keep up with.
-By getting used to raw listening you can train yourself to hear these unclear things better.
+By getting used to raw listening, you can train yourself to hear these unclear things better.

-When you get advanced at Japanese and understand your raw listening immersion, mass raw listening is the only way to get fluent.
+When you get advanced at Japanese and can comprehend raw listening immersion, mass raw listening is the only way to get fluent.
 Your **passive listening** fills in the gaps where you otherwise wouldn't be doing Japanese.

 ### Stage: 100-page Yotsubato! challenge

-From today until the 30th day.
-I want you to challenge yourself to read 100 pages of the よつばと！ manga.

-よつばと！ is a great slice of life manga that features furigana (kana on the top of kanji).
+From today until the 30th day, I want you to challenge yourself to read 100 pages of the 「よつばと！」 manga. よつばと！ is a great slice of life that features *furigana* (*kana *on the top of *kanji*).

-Manga are tricky to look up words on because they are essentially, text on images.

-But there are many tools out there that make this process easier.

-There is a particularly crazy one known as *mokuro* that turns the manga into a HTML page.

-The text bubbles turn into text you can actually use Yomichan on, just like a normal web page!
+Manga are tricky to look up words on, since they are essentially text on images.
+However, there are many tools out there to make this process easier.
+There's a particularly crazy one known as *mokuro,* that turns the manga into an HTML page.
+The text bubbles turn into text you can actually use Yomitan on, just like a normal web page!

 よつばと！ has some non-standard ways of writing words that make it tricky to use a dictionary with.
-Such as そう being written as そー

-This "ー" is not the kanji 一 (one).
-It is actually a vowel elongation mark.

-It is known as "長音" (ちょうおん).
-The kanji of this mean long, sound!.

-とー would be とう. びー would be びい. etc.
+Such as 「そう」 being written as 「そー」.
+This 「ー」 is not the *kanji* 「一」 (いち, "one"), it is actually a vowel elongation mark called 「長音」 (ちょうおん).
+The *kanji* of this word mean "long, sound"! 「とー」 would be 「とう」. 「びー」 would be 「びい」 etc.

-I have made a Yotsubato reading helper to help you with words like these.

-**Everything you need is in this .zip file: [(Download)](https://mega.nz/file/JRxmAZyA#qfHSC-gjBxkumlELYrP6oIz3-p_dZka0Dgg4q1eTbEo)**
+I have made a よつばと！ reading helper, to help with words like these. **Everything you need is in this .zip file: [(Download)](https://mega.nz/file/JRxmAZyA#qfHSC-gjBxkumlELYrP6oIz3-p_dZka0Dgg4q1eTbEo).**

 *Note: A typo I made in the reading helper: おいてくぞ is actually おいていくぞ, not おいておくぞ*